 Simply click on the photo to get more information on the respective lodge/camp site and to make a reservation

 In Namibia's picturesque seaside town of Lüderitz offers the holidaymaker and business traveller luxurious accommodation in the most stunning beachfront position.

 Offers overnight accommodation and a very friendly and relaxed atmosphere in Lüderitz.
 The Zur Waterkant is an affordable but luxury bed and breakfast hotel.

 Lüderitz and its Hinterland

-Lüderitz in Namibia was renamed to ǃNamiǂNûs in 2013.
+In 2013 the Namibian goverment renamed the voting constituency ǃNamiǂNûs, its name prior to 1884.
 It is rather difficult name to spell and even more so to pronounce.
 We will therefore stick to the old name Lüderitz.
+The town retained its old name of Lüderitz.

 Travelling westwards of Aus towards Lüderitz, the landscape is characterised by seemingly never-ending plains merging into the horizon.
 The wavering illusion of mirages add a unique desert flavour to any journey in this area.
-This is the home of the wild horses of the Namib, one of the few populations of desert-dwelling feral horses in the world.
+The wild horses of the Namib, one of the few populations of desert-dwelling feral horses in the world can be found 100km's east of Lüderitz at the Garub waterhole.